National Entrepreneur's Day timeline

 November declared as National Entrepreneurship Month

-President Barack Obama declared November as National Entrepreneurship Month.
+President Barack Obama declares November as National Entrepreneurship Month.

-Jean-Baptiste Say said, “The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield.”
+Jean-Baptiste Say: “The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield.”

 National Entrepreneur's Day Activities